Information on this page is for customers in

 {{ town-name }}

-Employee's Son on Second NCAA Tournament Run with UConn
+Employee's Son Wins Second NCAA Title with UConn

 2024

-The University of Connecticut men’s basketball team is on another tournament run, and electric field operations supervisor Bill Clingan is along for the ride to support the team's center, his 7-foot-2 son Donovan of Bristol, Connecticut.
+The University of Connecticut men’s basketball team has won another NCAA National Championship and electric field operations supervisor Bill Clingan was along for the ride to support the team's center, his 7-foot-2 son Donovan of Bristol, Connecticut.

 On March 16, the team won the Big East men's tournament at Madison Square Garden, where Donovan had a double-double by halftime.